About Us

 In 1988, the school building was upgraded to be accessible to persons with disabilities, and the rooms remodeled and outfitted for use as a museum.
 The museum was dedicated in 1989.
 The classrooms on the main floor are now exhibit spaces with many artifacts and publications preserved that represent Fridley’s history.
 One room still has the look of an original school room in the 1930s.

-In the lower level of the museum is a timeline of Fridley’s history.
+In the upper level of the museum is a timeline of Fridley’s history.
 Another wall has many photographs of Fridley’s commercial buildings in 1949 when Fridley became a village.
 There is also a large exhibit with many photos of the 1965 tornado.
 The most interesting images are two large aerial photos of Fridley in 1953 and 1964 (prior to the tornado) showing the community transformed from a rural farm area into a burgeoning city.

 The Fridley History Center is the only local community-based museum in Anoka County.
 It is open 11 am to 3 pm the second and fourth Saturdays of every month and staffed solely by volunteers and is free to the public.
 We welcome visitors.